whosonfirst/go-whosonfirst-exportify/README.md

     	A valid whosonfirst/go-reader URI.
 If empty the value of the -s flag will be used in combination with the fs:// scheme.
   -s string
     	A valid path to the root directory of the Who's On First data repository.
 If empty (and -reader-uri or -writer-uri are empty) the current working directory will be used and appended with a 'data' subdirectory.
+  -superseded-by value
+    	Zero or more Who's On First IDs that the records being deprecated are superseded by.
   -writer-uri string
     	A valid whosonfirst/go-writer URI.
 If empty the value of the -s flag will be used in combination with the fs:// scheme.
 ```